hao203/rmarkdown-YAML/readme.md

       timezone: "US/Eastern"
     title: "Twitter Coverage of "
     author: "Neil Saunders"
-    date: "2021-04-22 18:56:03"
+    date: "2021-04-22 18:57:27"
     output:
       github_document
     ---

-Then, wherever you want to include the value for the variable named `hashtag`, simply use `params$<parameter name>`, as in the title shown here or in later code chunks or inline R code. e.g.
+Then, wherever you want to include the value for the variable named `hashtag`, simply use `params$hashtag`, as in the title shown here or in later code chunks or inline R code. e.g.

 The data number reach `` `r params$max_n` ``